-There was a lot of GoDaddy chatter in Twitter this weekend.
+Like many of you, my GoDaddy WordPress blogs were compromised (again) this weekend.
 In fact, I found hundreds of tweeps experiencing the same issues.
-Meanwhile, GoDaddy’s phone support refused to acknowledge any problems and even admonished me for using weak passwords and not keeping my blog software updated.
+Unfortunately, GoDaddy’s phone support refused to acknowledge any problems and even admonished me for using weak passwords and not keeping my blog software updated.

 Overall, I’ve been happy with GoDaddy.
 They’re inexpensive, reliable (ironic, I know) and I love the one-click installs of blogs, wikis and forums.
+I have three servers with GoDaddy and the same one was hit each time.
+This prompted me to move my sites across my other two servers.

 I’m not a database expert but GoDaddy’s online help files were easy to follow and I successfully backed up my database, restored the database and got my sites up and running.